Back to Kwikset Guides

 • Forgot the master programming code

-• Inherited lock from previous homeowner with unknown codes
+• Inherited a lock with unknown codes

-• Lock behaving erratically not responding to any codes
+• Lock behaving erratically, ignoring all codes

 • Want to remove all existing user codes at once